 Unfortunately, the best Buddhist-based program for the individual may not be within driving distance.
 Every person struggling with addiction has different needs.
 Some may choose to leave their home state.

 Travel can also be good for renewal and rebirth.
 Realigning their faith may contribute to a successful recovery outcome by refocusing on the individual’s mind.
-Contact a treatment specialist for more information about entering/finding specialized addiction treatment.
+Browse our website to find a treatment center to contact today.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.